AvolitesLtd/TitanManual/prismdocs/shared/play/banks.md

 {{PRISM-START-COMMENT}}
 #### NDI Input
-Any active NDI sources on the network.
+A list of active NDI sources on the network.
 Please see both [Settings](../settings/settings-inputs.md) and [Preview](../quick-start/preview.md) pages in order to setup and select NDI Sources.

+Prism NDI sources use the **NDI SDK**, a list of all features can be found [here](https://ndi.video/for-developers/#sdk-comparison).

 #### Live Input
 Any connected capture devices on the system.